galihanggara68/next-present-system/README.md

 ## Getting Started

+First setup mongodb database on your environment, and configure the url in `.env` file

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev